 Audit Period: Report Ref.
 No.: Finding Ref.
-No.: January 1, 2015 through December 31, 2017 1021033 2017-001 Finding Caption: The City's Police Department and Jail did not have adequate oversight of operations to safeguard public resources Background: The Police Department and Jail collected \$178,748 and \$177,076 for fees, housing of inmates and the sale of commissary items in 2016 and 2017, respectively.
+No.: January 1, 2015 through December 31, 2017 1021033 2017-001 Finding Caption: The City's Police Department and Jail did safeguard public resources The City's Police Department and Jail did not have adequate oversight of operations to safeguard public resources Background: The Police Department and Jail collected \$178,748 and \$177,076 for fees, housing of inmates and the sale of commissary items in 2016 and 2017, respectively.
 City management is responsible for developing policies and ensuring adequate controls are in place over operations.
 The previous two audits identified and discussed with management concerns regarding controls over operations at the Police Department and Jail.
 The City has not taken steps to improve controls in these areas.
-Status of Corrective Action: $\Box$ Fully Corrected $\Box$ Partially $\Box$ □ Not Corrected □ ☑ Finding is considered no Corrected Corrected longer valid Corrective Action Taken: This has been resolved with closure of the Wapato City Jail in July 2018.
+Status of Corrective Action: ☐ Fully Corrected ☐ Partially ☐ ☐ Not Corrected □ Corrected Corrected longer valid Corrective Action Taken: This has been resolved with closure of the Wapato City Jail in July 2018.